IkigaiLabsETH/404dn/README.md

 There's been a genuine concerted effort to put out the best contract possible, with safety, flexibility, and optimization as core values

 Many Fungible NFT contacts forks and original have a number of issues that are against the spec of ERC721, or outright dangerous.
-Below the fix by the OG gigabrain smart contract devs:
+Below the fix by the OG gigabrain smart contract devs.
+Worth looking into the ERC20721 as well https://github.com/IkigaiLabsETH/degenvibes

 DN404 is an implementation of a co-joined ERC20 and ERC721 pair.